 The government of Egypt is allowing tourists back in and even stimulating the tourism sector, also because it is of great economic importance to the country.
 This does not mean that Egypt has a positive travel advice.
 The British government currently gives Egypt mainly an orange travel advice.
 This means that the British government currently advises to go to Egypt only for essential travel.
 For the North Sinai, the border area with Libya, Bir Tawil and the Hala‘ib triangle, a red travel advice applies.
 Would you like to stay informed about the travel advice?
 Then you can register here for an e-mail update as soon as the travel advice for Egypt turns green or yellow.

 If you travel back to the UK, you don’t need to take any COVID-19 tests.
 Also, you don’t need to complete a passenger locator form or to quarantine after returning to the UK.
 These rules apply to all UK citizens, whether they are vaccinated or not.

 Apply for your Egypt visa

 Be prepared and check this page just before you travel to ensure that you are compliant with the current rules regarding corona in Egypt during your trip.
 Also apply for your visa in advance and check whether you comply with the non-coronavirus-related Egyptʼs non-coronavirus-related visa requirements.

-Disclaimer: due to major uncertainties regarding the development of the coronavirus in Egypt and worldwide, as well as the rapid changes in the policy of the Egyptian government, it cannot be guaranteed that all the information on this page is up to date and entirely correct.
-Regularly check this page to stay informed on the developments, but also check with your travel organisation and consult the websites of the governments of your home country and Egypt before planning a trip or applying for a visa.
+Disclaimer: due to the uncertainties regarding the development of COVID-19, it cannot be guaranteed that all the information on this page is always up-to-date and fully correct.
+Please check this page regularly to stay up-to-date, but also check with your travel agent and the websites of your home country‘s and Egypt‘s governments before travelling or applying for a visa.